 In this book, Dr Sara Wickham discusses the different perspectives on and approaches to GBS, the different kinds of screening and treatment that are available for GBS, the wider issues relating to this area, the answers to parents’ most frequently asked questions and much more.

-Please note that the current edition of this book is now out-of-date, especially in relation to the UK guidance in this area.
+Please note that the older edition of this book is now out-of-date, especially in relation to the UK guidance in this area.
 The new book has also been updated following the publication of research studies like the British Medical Journal paper which shows that universal screening for GBS may do more harm than good.

 New aspects in the 2019 edition include:

 - More information on culture-based and risk-based screening, the differences between the two approaches and a discussion of what happens in areas which mix the two approaches.

 - An entirely new section on culture-based (or universal) screening for GBS; what this entails and the evidence that relates to it, as well as consideration of research which has compared this and the risk-based approach.

 - Revised and expanded information on the situation in the UK, where the RCOG Green-top guidance on this topic has significantly changed since the last edition was published.